 As well as supporting and managing your high-performers, another way to retain them is to strengthen your compensation package.

-Recognising and rewarding employees for excellent work helps with making them feel valued for their efforts; creating a culture of high-performance, increasing employee engagement and improving recruitment and retention.
+Recognizing and rewarding employees for excellent work helps with making them feel valued for their efforts; creating a culture of high-performance, increasing employee engagement and improving recruitment and retention.

 However, as with salary and benefits, your approach to reward and recognition may need to evolve.
-By reviewing and updating your reward offering you can stay appealing and continually reinforce the positive behaviours that bring your company values to life.
+By reviewing and updating your reward offering you can stay appealing and continually reinforce the positive behaviors that bring your company values to life.

 If you aren’t paying market rates, or even above market rates, you’ll find it difficult to attract high-performers and will need to strengthen other areas of your EVP.